VK2ZJ/VK2ZJ_SINAD_Meter/README.md

 Tested on Windows only so far, but the underlying python code should work on most OSes.

 Verification:
 Thanks G0HZU for providing some test vectors.
 The underlying DSP library matches the test vector within a fraction of a dB.
 I'm keen for others to provide other test vectors.
 You can process any wav files recorded at 44.1kHz or higer sample rate, using the sinad_wav.exe command line program.
 Just open the Windows command line, type sinad_wav.exe <wave_filename>, and you'll get a plot of SINAD over time.
+The program sinad_wav uses the same library as the main app.
+The library itself is dsp.py.

 Additional info on each file in this repo:
 * LICENSE.. as usual